Medicare, Medicaid, "Extra Help" and Low-Income Subsidy (LIS)

 under age 65 with certain disabilities, and

 any age person with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a kidney transplant).
+However this rule is changing.
+Beginning in 2021, you can join a Medicare Advantage plan (MA or MAPD) even If you have End-Stage Renal Disease.

 Medicare Part A covers in-patient or hospital care (and more).